ohiofi/code-u-level-2/README.md

 1900, Clever Hans is a traveling circus attraction.
 Presented as a horse that can do arithmetic by tapping its hoof.
 The horse is not actually doing math but is reading the body language of the people in the room.

 1906, Andrey Markov applies Bernoulli's law of large numbers to sequences of vowels and consonants in text.
-He was trying to prove that the law of large numbers applies to natural systems (dependent variables).
+He was trying to prove that the law of large numbers applies to natural systems and dependent variables.

+### Markov chains

 Khan Academy: Origin of Markov chains (2nd half of video) [https://youtu.be/Ws63I3F7Moc?t=185](https://youtu.be/Ws63I3F7Moc?t=185)